An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Introduction

 \section{Introduction}

-Genetic variation in a population is commonly studied through the analysis of single nucleotide polymorphisms (SNPs), which are genetic (DNA) variants occurring at specific sites in the genome.
+Genetic variation in a population is commonly studied through the analysis of single nucleotide polymorphisms (SNPs), which are genetic variants occurring at specific sites in the genome.
 Expression quantitative trait locus (eQTL) analysis seeks to identify genetic variants affecting the expression of one or more genes: a gene-SNP pair for which the expression of the gene is associated with the value of the SNP is referred to as an eQTL.
-Identification of eQTLs has proven to be a useful tool in the study of pathways and networks that underlie disease in human and other populations, cf., \cite{cookson2009mapping}, \cite{mackay2009genetics}, \cite{rockman2006genetics}, \cite{kendziorski2006review} and \cite{wright2012computational} and the references therein.
+Identification of eQTL has proven to be a useful tool in the study of pathways and networks that underlie disease in human and other populations \citep[cf.][]{kendziorski2006review,wright2012computational}.

 To date, most eQTL studies have considered the effects of genetic variation on expression within a single tissue.
-A natural next step in understanding the genomic variation of expression is the simultaneous analysis of eQTLs in multiple tissues.
+A natural next step in understanding the genomic variation of expression is the simultaneous analysis of eQTL in multiple tissues.
 Multi-tissue eQTL analysis has the potential to improve the findings of single tissue analyses by borrowing strength across tissues, and to address fundamental biological questions about the nature and source of variation between tissues.
 An important feature of multiple tissue studies is that a SNP may be associated with the expression of a gene in some tissues, but not in others.
 Thus a full multi-tissue analysis must identify complex patterns of association across multiple tissues.

-Until recently, understanding of multi-tissue eQTL relationships was limited by a shortage of true multi-tissue data sets, requiring the assimilation of data or results from different studies (one for each tissue) involving distinct populations, measurement platforms, and analysis protocols, {\em cf.}\ \cite{emilsson2008genetics} and \cite{xia2012seeqtl}.
-By contrast, the GTEx initiative \citep{lonsdale2013genotype} and related projects are currently generating eQTL data from dozens of tissues in several hundred individuals, greatly expanding our potential understanding of eQTL effects across multiple tissues.
-The size and complexity of these emerging multi-tissue data sets has created the need to expand existing statistical tools for eQTL analysis.
+Until recently, understanding of multi-tissue eQTL relationships was limited by a shortage of true multi-tissue data sets, requiring the assimilation of data or results from different studies involving distinct populations, measurement platforms, and analysis protocols.
+By contrast, the GTEx initiative \citep{ardlie2015genotype} and related projects are currently generating genetic data from dozens of tissues in several hundred individuals, greatly expanding our potential understanding of eQTLs across multiple tissues.
+The size and complexity of these emerging multi-tissue data sets have created the need to expand existing statistical tools for eQTL analysis.